Dr. Cara McDermott: Taking NEXT STEPs to Move Patient Care, Geriatric Research Forward

 As multimorbidity skyrockets among American adults and the age of multimorbidity onset drops, the innovative grant will leverage new data to improve care continuity and address multimorbidity.

-A major concern with COPD medications is discontinuation of a drug or it being incorrectly maintained during care transitions such as moving from inpatient hospital to SNF.
+A major concern with COPD medications is discontinuation of a drug or it being incorrectly maintained during care transitions, such as moving from an inpatient hospital to an SNF.

-People with COPD use benzodiazepines and hypnotics more often than people without COPD, which puts them at risk of falls, altered mental status, and other poor outcomes that prevents them from returning home or leads to higher rates of rehospitalization.
+People with COPD use benzodiazepines and hypnotics more often than people without COPD, which puts them at risk of falls, altered mental status, and other poor outcomes that prevent them from returning home or lead to higher rates of rehospitalization.

-But the really big question is how is benzodiazepine and hypnotic use tied to suboptimal COPD regimens.
-People with COPD tend to have very high rates of polypharmacy, or five or more medications but class of medication is just as important as number, McDermott noted.
+But the big question is how benzodiazepine and hypnotic use is tied to suboptimal COPD regimens.
+People with COPD tend to have very high rates of polypharmacy, or five or more medications, but the class of medication is just as important as the number, McDermott noted.

-Dr. McDermott’s previous work with ambulatory patients has paved the way for her focus on more complex and frail patients transitioning from hospitals to skilled nursing facilities and back to the outpatient setting.
+Dr. McDermott’s previous work with ambulatory patients has paved the way for her focus on more complex and frail patients transitioning between hospitals, skilled nursing facilities, and the outpatient setting.

-As part of the K23 grant, she adapted an intervention which will be tested this year to address potential care continuum gaps to optimize care and reduce overall needs for people with COPD in the outpatient setting.
+As part of the K23 grant, she adapted an intervention that will be tested this year to address potential care continuum gaps and optimize care, thereby reducing overall needs for people with COPD in the outpatient setting.

-In this new study, which concludes in September 2026, she is collaborating with Duke Hope Collaborative to align and interpret the findings from her national data to their local efforts, informing future interventions and grant applications.
+In this new study, which is scheduled to conclude in September 2026, she is collaborating with the Duke Hope Collaborative to align and interpret the findings from her national data with their local efforts, informing future interventions and grant applications.
 Duke Hope Collaborative consists of multiple skilled nursing facilities across local counties with member facilities working closely with Duke Health around the goal of providing better, more coordinated care for shared patients.

 Share